 [Picture by Wayne Fox: Big Joanie performing at Supersonic 2019]

-We’re chuffed that Bandcamp, have decided to waver their revenue share TOMORROW for one day only (March 20th) in support of musicians during the Covid-19 Pandemic.
+We’re chuffed that Bandcamp will waive its fees on the first Friday of the month for the next three months in support of musicians during the Covid-19 Pandemic.
 This means 100% of profits go to straight to Bandcamp artists for 24hrs, many of which have recently had tours, festivals and shows cancelled.

 This is an opportunity to support lesser known artists.
 That album you listen to all the time on Spotify?
 If you’re in a position to – GO BUY IT.
 A lot of us creatives are going to be treading water in these uncertain times, but a tenner going to an artist you love can be a meaningful way to show your solidarity and support.